-\begin{framed} The variants of OCO mainly depend on the following four aspects: \begin{enumerate} \item \textbf{The power of the adversary} \begin{enumerate} \item \textit{Completely adaptive adversary}: A completely adaptive adversary is allowed to choose loss functions $f_t$ after observing the player’s choice $x_t$. \item \textit{Adaptive adversary}: An adaptive adversary is limited to choosing the loss function $f_t$ of each round before observing the player’s choice $x_t$. \item \textit{Oblivious adversary}: An oblivious adversary is limited to choosing all the loss functions $f_1, f_2, \dots, f_T$ before the game starting. \end{enumerate} \item \textbf{Feedback} \begin{enumerate} \item \textit{Full information setting}: After suffering the loss $f_t(x_t)$, $f_t$ is revealed to the player as feedback. \item \textit{First-order setting}: After suffering the loss $f_t(x_t)$, a gradient oracle is revealed to the player as feedback, where the player can query the gradient of the loss function. \item \textit{Multi-query bandit setting}: After suffering the loss $f_t(x_t)$, a zeroth-order oracle is revealed to the player (i.e, $f$ is supplied to the player as a black box), where the player can query the value of the loss function at more than 1 points as feedback. \item \textit{Single-query bandit setting}: After suffering the loss $f_t(x_t)$, only the loss value $f_t(x_t)$ is revealed to the player.
+\begin{framed} The variants of OCO mainly depend on the following four aspects: \begin{enumerate} \item \textbf{The power of the adversary} \begin{enumerate} \item \textit{Completely adaptive adversary}: A completely adaptive adversary is allowed to choose loss functions $f_t$ after observing the player’s choice $x_t$. \item \textit{Adaptive adversary}: An adaptive adversary is limited to choosing the loss function $f_t$ of each round before observing the player’s choice $x_t$. \item \textit{Oblivious adversary}: An oblivious adversary is limited to choosing all the loss functions $f_1, f_2, \dots, f_T$ before the game starting. \end{enumerate} \item \textbf{Feedback} \begin{enumerate} \item \textit{Full information setting}: After suffering the loss $f_t(x_t)$, $f_t$ is revealed to the player as feedback. \item \textit{First-order setting}: After suffering the loss $f_t(x_t)$, a gradient oracle is revealed to the player as feedback, where the player can query the gradient of the loss function. \item \textit{Multi-query bandit setting}: After suffering the loss $f_t(x_t)$, a zeroth-order oracle is revealed to the player (i.e, $f_t$ is supplied to the player as a black box), where the player can query the value of the loss function at more than 1 points as feedback. \item \textit{Single-query bandit setting}: After suffering the loss $f_t(x_t)$, only the loss value $f_t(x_t)$ is revealed to the player.
 This can be seen as $1$-query of a zeroth-order oracle. \end{enumerate} \item \textbf{The property of loss functions}: $\beta$-smooth, $\alpha$-strongly, exp-concave et al. \item \textbf{The property of the feasible set}. \end{enumerate} \end{framed}